-It is located in a prominent industrial building, Las Palmas, once the workshop building for the Holland-America Line, on the Wilhelminapier at De Kop van Zuid district.
-Renovated in 2006, it now stands amid cultural hotspots and other symbols of the Holland-America Line, such as the Hotel New York and Cruise Terminal Rotterdam.
+The Photo Museum is located in the striking, industrial Las Palmas building, once the workshop building of the Holland-America Line, which was completely renovated in 2006.
+The location is on the Wilhelminapier on the Kop van Zuid, in the middle of cultural hotspots and other symbols of the Holland America Line such as Hotel New York and Cruise Terminal Rotterdam.

 Groups from 15 people can visit the museum with or without a guided tour.
 It is possible to book tailor-made tours.
 Experienced guides, who have photographic and photo-historical knowledge, take the visitor through the museum, the exhibitions or the depots.
 You can choose from the languages Dutch, English, French, Italian and Chinese (Cantonese).